-How Somatic Therapy Helps Heal Body Image Issues & Disordered Eating
+How Somatic Therapy Helps Heal Body Image Struggles and Disordered Eating

 If you find yourself constantly thinking about your body, obsessing over food, or caught in a loop of restriction, bingeing, and guilt—you’re not broken.